OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/debuggingBasics.md

 . continue (c) - Resumes program execution until a breakpoint is found.

 . step (s) - Executes the current line of code and stops at the first possible moment.
+We usually step through code that we care about.

 . next (n) - Unlike 'step' this doesn't step into function calls.
+We usually apply next to code that we don't care about, for example, stepping over a function and moving onto the next piece of code.

 . finish (fin) - Continues the execution until the current function returns.